salesforcecli/plugin-user/messages/password.generate.md

   add EnableSetPasswordInApi as a feature.
 For example:
 - "features": ["EnableSetPasswordInApi"]
 - Then try creating the scratch org again.

-# defaultingToLength20Password

-Starting in Summer '26, this command will fail if you specify a password length below 20.
-For now, the command is generating a password of length 20 instead of the requested length.

 # defaultingToComplexity3Password